 - Exterior Dimensions: 71 x 24 x 15 inches

 The G-Tour 88 is great for touring.
 This case is going to be too big to use as a flight case, but for serious musicians who are looking to tour or have professional protection, this is a good choice.
-It comes with a heavy-duty plywood construction and PVC interior.
+It comes with heavy-duty plywood construction and PVC interior.

 This case comes with wheels and handles that will help with long load-ins.
 There are adjustable foam pads inside of this keyboard road case for maximum protection.
 Let’s look at some specs below.